mirandaprivate/dualmatrix/README.md

 # DualMatrix

 This folder contains codes for our paper
-*DualMatrix: Scalable zk-SNARKs for Large Sparse Matrix Processing*.
+*Scalable zkSNARKs for Sparse Matrix Computation*.

 ## Introduction